 Degree requirements for all School of Business majors include successful completion of USD core curriculum requirements as set forth in this catalog, lower-division business preparatory courses, major course requirements, and the Professional Development Passport Program.
 The Professional Development Passport Program requires that a student attend a series of pre-approved professional development activities while a USD business major.

-In addition, the School of Business requires students to be certified in M.S.
-Excel, which is completed in ITMG 100 at USD.
+In addition, the School of Business requires students to be certified in Microsoft Excel, which is completed in ITMG 100 at USD.

 Transfer of Credit for Business Courses

 Course syllabi from non-USD courses are subject to review at any time in order to ensure the transferring course meets USD's course curriculum content and our continued high standards of academics.

 In addition to the university’s transfer of credit policy, the School of Business requires that a grade of “C” or better must be earned in order to transfer a business course to USD.
 A grade of “pass” or “satisfactory” is not acceptable for any business course.

 Current students of the university should receive pre-approval for any course they wish to take at another institution.
 The Petition for Transfer of Credit is completed online through the MySanDiego portal.
 In addition, current students are responsible for ensuring that the registration of any transferred course is in accordance with other university policies, such as the overload policy and the residency requirements.

 Transferred Information Systems Courses

-The School of Business requires business majors to be certified in M.S.
-Excel.
+The School of Business requires business majors to be certified in Microsoft Excel.

 The School of Business Advising Office will review a student's request to take the Microsoft Excel certification exam.
 If the student is approved to take the Microsoft Excel certification exam, then an exam fee of $40 will be charged to the student's account.